18F/18f.gsa.gov/_posts/2018-04-05-ask-18f-form-design.md

 - **Make the form [accessible](https://a11yproject.com/checklist#forms).**
 	- Don’t rely solely on color to indicate required fields or error messages.
 	- Make sure there is enough color contrast between the background and text.
-	- Use attributes like `tabindex` so user actions are keyboard-friendly instead of mouse to navigate through a form.
+	- Use attributes like `tabindex` so user actions are keyboard-friendly instead of requiring a mouse to navigate through a form.
-	- Use tags like `<label>` so content types can be distinguished by a screen reader
+	- Use tags like `<label>` so content types can be distinguished by a screen reader.
 	- Consider adding helper text above an input field so it can be read by a screen reader in a logical order.
 - **Make content a priority.**
 	- Keep questions to the point, and ordered logically.